Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Model

+This loading matrix is less sparse than ours, $\bQ$ in (\ref{eq::AQQ}).
+From this example, we can see that our proposed method will reduce more parameters in factor models and build a more parsimonious factor model, which improves model interpretation and prediction accuracy.

-Due to the latent nature of the factors, there are different ways to separate factors and the noise process in the literature.
-Two common assumptions are used \citep{wang2019}.
-One assumes that the factors have impacts on most of the time series, and thus the noise process can only accommodate weak cross-sectional dependence but is allowed to be weakly serially dependent; see \cite{chamberlain1983, bai2003,stock2011,hallin2007}, among others.
-The other one assumes that factors capture all dynamics of the data and the noise process has no serial dependence, see \cite{pan2008,lam2011,lam2012, chang2015,liu2016,liu::elynn2022}.
-In this paper, we use the second assumption and assume the error process is serially independent and it is uncorrelated with the factor process.
-Without loss of generality, the mean of the factor process is set to be $\mathbf{0}$.
+Due to the latent nature of factors, various methods exist in the literature for separating factors from the noise process.
+Two assumptions are commonly used \citep{wang2019}.
+The first one assumes that the factors have impacts on most of the time series, and thus the noise process can be weakly serially dependent and weakly cross-sectionally dependent; see \cite{chamberlain1983, bai2002,bai2003,stock2002b,bai2006confidence,hallin2007,bai2008forecasting,stock2011}, among others.
+The second one assumes that factors capture all dynamics of the data and the noise process has no serial dependence but can accommodate strong cross-sectional dependence, see \cite{pan2008,lam2011,lam2012, chang2015,liu2016,wang2019,liu::elynn2022,chen2022}.
+Among the existing studies on factor models with sparse loadings, \cite{kristensen2017diffusion}, \cite{pelger2022interpretable}, \cite{uematsu2022estimation}, and \cite{uematsu2022inference} follow the first, while \cite{wu2026sparse} uses the second.
+In this paper, we adopt the second assumption, assuming no serial dependence in the noise process but allowing the strong cross-sectional dependence in the noise process.
+However, our method can be extended to cases where the first assumption holds.